 David Baxter.
-David is Professor and Director of the Centre for Health, Activity and Rehabilitation Research at the University of Otago, New Zealand; he is also currently Director for the New Zealand National Science Challenge for Ageing Well.
+David is a physiotherapist and Professor at the Centre for Health, Activity and Rehabilitation Research at the University of Otago (New Zealand).
 David’s research expertise is in the fields of: physical activity and health; musculoskeletal pain, including low back pain; and laser medicine.
-His current projects include physical activity interventions – principally walking interventions – and physical activity screening in primary care.
+His current projects include older men’s opinions and needs in terms of health and wellbeing (PhD: Hui Xiao), and stratified care for low back pain (STarTBack).

 Chris Booth.
 Professor Chris Booth is a retired consultant urologist from Colchester (UK).
 He set up the urology department in Colchester, establishing a national and international reputation for clinical research and service redesign and gaining regional status as a cancer centre.
 After leaving the NHS in 2006, Chris continued in clinical practice , worked on four different Department of Health (DH) Committees, drafted two DH reports and provided consultancy to two Primary Care Trusts and the Greater Manchester CATS (Clinical Assessment and Treatment Services) project.
 Chris is currently a director of the CHAPS Men’s Health Charity and Healthwatch Essex and a member of the Clinical Advisory Board for TACKLE Prostate Cancer with a brief to advise on screening and early diagnosis.